Table of Contents

 1.2 AGENDA

 The Executive Committee of the Senate shall meet one week in advance of each regularly scheduled Senate meeting to prepare an agenda which shall be distributed to the campus community.
-The agenda with attachments shall be sent to all Senators.
-One copy with attachments shall be filed in the University Library Archives.
+The agenda with attachments shall be sent to all Senators and representatives and shall be filed in the University Library Archives.

 1.3 MINUTES

-The Secretary shall promptly prepare and distribute to all Senators minutes of all meetings.
+The Secretary or designee shall promptly prepare and distribute minutes of all meetings to all Senators and representatives.
 Additional persons may be placed on the distribution list upon request.
-One copy of each set of minutes shall be filed in the Academic Senate Office and one shall be filed in the University Library Archives.
+Each set of minutes shall be retained in the Senate Office and filed in the University Library Archives.

 1.4 ACCESS TO THE SENATE FLOOR